duleorlovic/blog/_posts/2018-12-01-nested-habtm-forms-for-associations-in-rails.md

 Use `<fieldset>` to group several input fields and set caption on this part with `<legend>`.
-When it is disabled, all nested input fields can not be used, as they were disabled, but I see that they will be submitted so you need to disable manually each input field.
+When it is disabled, all nested input fields can not be used, as they were disabled.
+In Rails 6 there was an bug when using remote: true, all nested input fields are submitted so in this case you need to disable manually each input field.

 Another problem with `f.fields_for :venue` is that if model persists, this will add some hidden `venue_attributes[:id] = id`